lsst-dm/dmtn-056/operations.rst

     .. todo::

-        * Where does ``quantum`` come from?
-        * Should we update instead of add?
+        This is just a draft implementation to show the interfaces enable it to be written.
+        However there are many remaining details to be worked out.
+Such as:

-        * What should happen if the composition is different in the output datastore?
+            * What should happen if the :ref:`Dataset` composition is different in the output datastore?
-        * Can we reuse the list of labels that we get from the initial registry transfer?
+            * How exactly to implement :ref:`Datastore` chaining?
+            * How to make this transactionally safe?

 Remote Access and Caching
 =========================